CartoDB/torque/doc/torque_api.md

 #### Example

-SQL Example to limit the data used in the Torque map.
+SQL Example to limit the data used in the Torque map.§

 ```js
 torqueLayer.setSQL("SELECT * FROM table LIMIT 100");